nf-core/pixelator/docs/output.md

 ### Demultiplexing

-The `pixelator single-cell demux` command assigns a marker (barcode) to each read.
-It also generates QC report in JSON format.
-It saves processed reads (one per antibody) as well as discarded reads with no match to the given barcodes/antibodies.
+The `pixelator single-cell demux` command assigns each read to a marker (with a certain barcode) file.
+It also generates QC report in
+JSON format.
+It saves processed reads (one file per antibody) as well as discarded reads (in a different file) with no match to the given barcodes/antibodies.

-These processed and discarded FASTQ reads are intermediate and by default not placed in the output folder kept in the final files delivered to users.
+These processed and discarded FASTQ reads are intermediate and by default not placed in the output folder with the final files delivered to users.
 Set `--save_demux_failed_reads` and/or `--save_demux_processed_reads` to enable publishing of these files.
 Alternatively, set `--save_all` to keep all intermediary outputs of all steps.